legalthings/angular-font-preview/README.md

 # Angular Font Selection

-Angular directive to display and select a font.
+Angular directive to display and select a font using canvases.

 ## Installation